jdrichardsappacad/authenticate-me-nothunk/part-2-frontend.md

 // ...
 ```

-Here's an example of how to test the `restoreUser` function:
+Here's an example of how to test the `restoreUser` function in the browser:

 ```js
 window.store.dispatch(window.sessionActions.restoreUser());